 - "I'll Take You There" (2:41)

-- Darker and Edgier: "Dirty Boys" is about gang violence, "How Does the Grass Grow" is about PTSD, "Valentine's Day" is about school shootings, and many of the other songs deal with violence, death, and destruction in some form.
+- Darker and Edgier: The album's lyrics were influenced by books Bowie had read about English and Russian history, and the ugliness of those subjects is reflected on the album.
+"Dirty Boys" is about gang violence, "How Does the Grass Grow" is about PTSD, "Valentine's Day" is about school shootings, and many of the other songs deal with violence, death, and destruction in some form, far drearier than the sarcastic lyrics of Reality.

 - In Medias Res: "Heat" begins with the line "Then we saw Mishima's dog," suggesting that this is not actually the start of the story.